10jferzacca/Project-2-Adventure/README.md

 # Project-2 - Adventure Project

+## User Story
-Adventure Project is a Full Stack Web Application built during my time in Software Engineering Immersive Program at General Assembly.
+Adventure Project is a Full Stack Web Application built during my time at General Assembly in a Software Engineering Immersive Program.
 The idea of Adventure Project comes from a desire to share adventures with the community.
-Using HTML, CSS, JavaScript, Express, Handlebars and Mongoose I created a full-stack application to help the outdoor enthusiests share there adventures.
+Using HTML, CSS, JavaScript, Express, Handlebars and Mongoose I created a full-stack application to help the outdoor enthusiests show, create, edit and delete there adventures in a blog style format.
+### Successes
+Some successes were the ability to add and allow users to had images

+### Things to work on  and difficulties
+Some difficulties were seperating types of adventures so then there could be a specific page for each type of advenutre.

+## Full-Stack Web Application Diagram for Adventure Project

 ![image](Diagram.png)